mental-disaster/chess/README.md

 first time, I use only white&black ELO rating as feature and use result as label

-but it was not effective to find winner without using other fiture
+but it was not effective to find winner without using other feature

 so I use withe&black ELO rating difference